Cold room solutions by Ryan-Jayberg

 ⦿ Condenser – to turn the hot gas into cold liquid.

-⦿ Evaporator Coils – to boil and expand liquid gas, absorbing energy to cool coils.
+⦿ Evaporator Coils – to boil and expand liquid gas, absorb energy, and cool coils.

 ⦿ Fans – to circulate air over the cold coils and distribute cold air around the room.

 Of course, the cooling system can’t perform optimally without assistance from cold room insulation.
-Including layers of materials that don’t conduct heat in the walls, doors, and floors helps to keep the interior temperature consistent.
-Without insulation, the cool air would seep out and warm air from outside would seep in, forcing the cooling unit to work harder and eventually burn out faster.
+This includes layers of materials that don’t conduct heat in the walls, doors, and floors to keep the interior temperature consistent.
+Without insulation, the cool air would leak out and warm air from outside would seep in, forcing the cooling unit to work harder and eventually burn out faster.

-An effective cyclical cooling system and thorough sealing and insulation ensure that your cold room maintains the quality of your stored products – and keeps your energy bills down, too.
-At Ryan-Jayberg, we ensure that our cold room constructions are as energy-efficient as possible for the sake of both your business and the wider environment.
+An effective cyclical cooling system and thorough sealing and insulation ensure that your cold room maintains the quality of your stored products.
+It has the additional benefit of keeping your energy bills down, too.
+At Ryan-Jayberg, we ensure that our cold room constructions are as energy-efficient as possible, for the sake of both your business and the wider environment.

-Chilling or freezing food products as quickly as possible ensures they don’t lose too much of their nutritional content due to degradation before they can be consumed, which is why cold rooms are so important for food manufacturing, preparation, and catering businesses.
+Chilling or freezing food products as quickly as possible ensures they don’t lose too much of their nutritional content before they can be consumed.
+Slowing this kind of degradation is why cold rooms are so important for food manufacturing, preparation, and catering businesses.

 Refrigerated cold rooms tend to operate at 0°C to 8°C, but you should ideally set the thermostat between 2°C and 4°C. This is because bacteria often grow in the 'danger zone' between 5°C and 60°C. We recommend keeping chilled goods at 4°C to keep them fresh for as long as possible, without them freezing.

 On the other hand, freezer cold rooms must be at least -15°C to keep goods adequately frozen.
-We recommend going for around -18°C to -20°C to keep products in prime condition until they’re ready to be defrosted, without suffering from freezer burn.
+We recommend aiming for around -18°C to -20°C. This should keep products in prime condition until they’re ready to be defrosted, without suffering from freezer burn.

-If you’re looking to use cold storage facilities to keep your products, then consider a walk-in cold room from Ryan-Jayberg.
-We can create a bespoke cold storage area to suit the ideal temperature for the products you intend to keep inside, guaranteeing that they stay fresh for as long as possible without affecting the texture, colour, and taste, or any other vital properties.
+If you’re looking for cold storage facilities for your products, then consider a walk-in cold room from Ryan-Jayberg.
+We can create a bespoke cold storage area to suit the ideal temperature for the products you intend to keep inside.
+This will guarantee that they stay fresh for as long as possible without affecting the texture, colour, and taste, or any other vital properties.

-We will assist you in creating the optimum design for your space and storage needs and planning the project steps with a realistic deadline.
+We will assist you in creating the optimum design for your space and storage needs.
+This includes planning the project steps and assigning a realistic deadline.
 This depends on the level of tailoring required, as the more bespoke elements are involved, the longer it will take to manufacture.
-When all aspects are ready, we’ll keep you informed at each step as we implement your new cold room facilities.
+When all aspects are ready, we’ll keep you informed at every step as we implement your new cold room facilities.

 On installation day, our talented engineers will assemble your cold room in the requested position as efficiently as possible.
-We pride ourselves on swift yet completely safe installations to get your refrigeration facilities up and running smoothly, with minimal disruption to your day.
+We pride ourselves on swift yet completely safe installations.
+Our aim is to get your refrigeration facilities up and running smoothly with minimal disruption to your day.

-While some ready-to-assemble cold room designs are easier to install without being a professional, it’s inadvisable to leave something so important to someone who isn’t an expert.
-When you purchase a high-quality cold room from Ryan-Jayberg, we will always offer a thorough installation and demonstration to make sure everything is running exactly as you want and need it to be.
+While some ready-to-assemble cold room designs are easier to install without being a professional, it’s not advisable to leave something so important to a non-expert.
+When you purchase a high-quality cold room from Ryan-Jayberg, we always offer a thorough installation and demonstration to make sure everything is running exactly as you want it to be.